bosschaert/sling-org-apache-sling-feature-modelconverter/readme.md

-# Feature Model Resolver
+# Feature Model Converter

-The Feature Model Resolver can resolve features and pre-calculate the ideal order to start features.
+The Model Converter can convert between the Sling Provisioning Model and the Sling Feature Model and back.